gsi-ee/go4/Go4Example1Step/Readme.txt

 objects created here are overwritten by the objects from autosave file (if any), except histograms.
 From GUI, objects are loaded from autosave file when Submit button is pressed.
 One can inspect the content of the auto save file with the Go4 GUI.

+Run analysis.
+Analysis can be started from the Go4 GUI or by command line: shell> go4analysis -file /GSI/lea/gauss.lmd shell> go4analysis -random shell> go4analysis -stream r3f-12
+The events can be read from standard GSI lmd files or MBS or event servers.
+For each event the user event processor TXXXProc is called.
+This user event processor fills some histograms and an output event TXXXEvent (raw event) from the input event.
+The output events can optionally be stored in root files.

 Creating a new class
 Provide the definition and implementation files (.h and .cxx)